-“Speaking of trains,” Leandros began.
-Rather than glance back at the clock tower, he pulled his old watch out of his pocket.
+“Speaking of trains,” Leandros said.
+Rather than glanced back at the clock tower, he pulled his old watch out of his pocket.
 “Yours leaves in little over an hour.
 We’d best get moving if you’re to make it on time.”

 They didn’t speak after that, had nothing more to say.
 When they reached the station, there were no tearful farewells.
-Alfheim guards waited to escort the queen and it wouldn’t do to show that sort of weakness in front of them, not so early in her reign.
+Alfheim guards waited there to escort the queen; it wouldn’t do to show that sort of weakness in front of them, not so early in her reign.

 All she said was, “Good luck, Leandros.
 Bring my father back.
 Make Alfheim proud.”

-Leandros bowed to his Queen.
+Leandros responded with a low bow.
 After the train had departed, he walked back to Gallontea alone and the anger coiled around his heart tightened its grip.